robots4life/luscious-lucia/verified-email-nodemailer-password-prisma-sqlite/README.md

 <img src="/verified-email-nodemailer-password-prisma-sqlite/docs/prisma_studio_new_user_new_session_email_verified_true.png">

 If you reload this same tab with the verification link you can observe the Session cookie value keeps changing.

+You now have a user with a valid Session, a session cookie set and their email address is verified.
+However you are now still on the page, the **API Route**, `/verify/[token]` and are returning the found user id.

+Let's start thinking about user flow in your app..

 ## 8.0 Handle User Sign Up Flow